spsaucier/App-Folders/README.md

 • Can contain any content (images, text, video, complex layouts)
 • Opened Folder can be linked to from other pages
 • Configurable position changes for nth folder

+See how to implement at [app-folders.com](http://app-folders.com/ "jQuery App Folders").